kopp/minipython/docs/tutorials/images.rst

 +++++++++

 Static images are fun, but it's even more fun to make them move.
-This is also amazingly simple to do with MicroPython ~ just use a list of images!
+This is also amazingly simple to do with MiniPython ~ just use a list of images!

 Here is a shopping list::